 The Adventure Partner’s NYC Trip Prep

-It’s time for my bi-annual trip to my firm’s New York office and I have mixed feelings about traveling this time.
+It’s time for my bi-annual trip to my firm’s New York office, and I have mixed feelings about traveling this time.
 I love the concept of 48 hours in New York City.
 I mean, it is New York.
 But when I was looking for things to do on this trip, I couldn’t get motivated.

-Found plenty of museums—the Natural History Museum, the Met, the MoMa and dozens of others.
+Found plenty of museums—the Natural History Museum, the Met, the MoMa, and dozens of others.
 (Side note: I love how everything has an abbreviation for its name.
 MoMa; SoHo; NoLita.
-These give the area that little something extra, like NYC needs it.)
+These give the area that little something extra, like NYC, needs it.)

 What else to do?
 Not that there’s any shortage of places to visit in New York City… Comedy clubs, and maybe I’d get lucky with a random Louis C.K. sighting.
 (Totally kidding, hate that guy.)
 Food.
 So many options—sushi, poke, tacos, steak, Italian, the list goes on.
 Clubs with DJs or bars with live bands.
 All of that, and I’m just like… meh.

 Every option has something that sinks my battleship.
-Like—almost $30 to get in to the natural history museum?
+Like—almost $30 to get into the natural history museum?
 I’m spoiled with the Smithsonians in my backyard… for free.
 And I cannot go to MoMA without my #AP4L (Adventure Partner for Life). …Although there are quite a few free things to do in New York.

-Best sushi is over 2 miles away, best pizza (“za?”) is 1.5 miles away.
+The best sushi is over 2 miles away, best pizza (“za?”) is 1.5 miles away.
 Best Poke, in the Bronx or Brooklyn.
 Either way, not going.
 I want to find a site that tells me where the 2nd best is.
 I’m sure I’d be ok with the 2nd best “za;” I like Little Caesar’s, so the bar is low.